Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Sub-Genres of the Romance Novels Genre?

-There are a few different types of books that fit in the romance novels genre, and these are referred to as sub-genres.
+There are a few different types of books that fit in the romance novel genre, and these are referred to as sub-genres.

 Main Sub-Genres of Romance